Frequently Asked Questions

 What type of flour is best for the bread machine?

 White Lily® Bread Flour is ideal to use in any bread machine.
 Bread flour is made with hard wheat flour which has a high protein and high gluten content.
 Yeast breads require high gluten to form air pockets to make bread rise high and light.

 Several years ago, potassium bromate was used in bread flour as a dough conditioner, which made the dough easier to knead.
 Because of health risks associated with the substance, we do not add potassium bromate.
 Instead, White Lily Bread Flour uses Ascorbic Acid (Vitamin C) as a dough conditioner.

 How long can I store flour and cornmeal?

 To ensure that you are always buying the freshest possible product, we stamp all our bags with a code date on the side of the bag.
 White Lily products are considered fresh until the date on the bag.
 For fresher flour and cornmeal, refrigerate or freeze in an airtight container.
 Allow flour and cornmeal to come to room temperature before use.

 What does "bolted" mean on flour packages?

-Bolted means the flour is sifted through a fine sieve or a screen.
+Bolted means that it is sifted through a fine sieve or screen.